I have owned cats for over 60 years. Between them and their vets, I have learned a great deal about how they tick.

 Cats are a little bit different.
 Often accidents on the rug, or your bed, or your favorite chair for example, are generally signs that the cat is either sick or angry with you, especially if the cat is litter box trained (you might want to get that dirty litter box cleaned out).
 Cats don’t usually like to urinate or defecate where they sleep.
 However, training one isn’t always easy to do, and accidents will occur.
 Cats can immediately sense your dislike of that action and generally hide until you calm down.
 (Once again, if your cat persists with such behavior, please consult a vet.)

-How Do They Know When I am Going Out?
-My Dog Goes Spastic When He Knows I am Going Somewhere
+How Do They Know When I Am Going Out?

 For one thing, the animal sees you doing certain things such as putting on a jacket or grabbing your car keys.
 These actions become habit.
 The animal associates these ‘habits’ with you going somewhere.
 Dogs get excited because they think you are taking them out for a drive.
 Cats hide because they think you are going to take them to the vet.
 Of course, there are always exceptions to any rule, so this might be different for your particular animal.
 I have seen cats enjoy rides in a car, and dogs despise it.
 Be sure to give your pet, no matter what he is, the benefit of the doubt.
 They might surprise you.